I Tried 7 Cellulite Treatments So You Don't Have To

 Prtty Peaushun Skin Tight Body Lotion ($29)

-As soon as word got out that I was on the hunt for cellulite products, my editorial director, Faith, immediately directed me to these cool pouches that look like Prtty Peaushun, which can only be described as foundation for your body—on crack.
+As soon as word got out that I was on the hunt for cellulite products, my editorial director, Faith, immediately told me about these cool pouches from Prtty Peaushun, which can only be described as foundation for your body—on crack.
 It's a tinted emollient cream with light-reflecting particles, so it masks imperfections and provides an ultra-flattering glow.
 But it's not just a superficial fix—the formula also tightens and firms skin thanks to hardworking botanical extracts.
 It's basically an airbrushed bod in a Capri Sun pouch.
 (It doesn't get much better than that.)

 SweetCheeks Cellulite Massage Mat ($139)